bazelbuild/rules_go/docs/go/core/bzlmod.md

 )
 ```

-There is [ongoing work](https://github.com/bazelbuild/bazel-gazelle/pull/1511) targeted for Bazel 6.2.0 to automate the generation of the `use_repo` statement.
+Bazel emits a warning if the `use_repo` statement is out of date or missing entirely (requires Bazel 6.2.0 or higher).
+The warning contains a `buildozer` command to automatically fix the `MODULE.bazel` file (requires buildozer 6.1.1 or higher).

 Alternatively, you can specify a module extension tag to add an individual dependency.
 This can be useful for dependencies of generated code that `go mod tidy` would remove.
 (There is [ongoing work](https://github.com/bazelbuild/bazel-gazelle/pull/1495) to provide a Bazel-aware version of `tidy`.)